davidhwyllie/ADAPTIVEMASKING/doc/extractmaf.md

 R00000039	3	.
 G	T	14.20	K0.90;S25;z	ABQ4=38.750;BCALL=N;BaseCounts=0,1,83,5;BaseCounts4=0,0,28,4;DM4=-3.103;DM4L=-7.944;DP=90;DP4=25,3,4,0;DPT4L=-82.726;DZ4=-2.480;DZ4L=-7.003;GC=60.380;MQ=59;MQ4=60;PCALL4=0.000;PCONS4=1.000;SBR=0	GT:DP	0/1:32
 ```

-It expects a field in the INFO section which contains the numbers of A,C,G,T to process.
+*regionScan_from_genbank* expects a field in the INFO section which contains the numbers of A,C,G,T to process.
-In the above example, the BaseCounts and BaseCounts4 tags are examples.
+In the above extract, the BaseCounts and BaseCounts4 tags are examples.

 A working example, using the project's test data, is below.
 The code is supplied as working_example_of_maf_extraction.py